digitaltwinconsortium/ManufacturingOntologies/README.md

 Note: To calculate the OEE for the entire production lines, you need to set your ADT instance URL in the `CalculateOEEForLine` query.
 Also, you need to have the [Azure Digital Twins Data Owner role](https://learn.microsoft.com/en-us/azure/digital-twins/how-to-set-up-instance-portal#assign-the-role-using-azure-identity-management-iam) on your Azure Digital Twins instance.

+Note: If you want to display the OEE for a specific shift, select `Custom Time Range` in the `Time Range` drop down in the top-left hand corner of the ADX Dashboard and enter the date and time from start to end of the shift you are interested in.

 ## Using Azure Managed Grafana Service